fmontr/yelpcamp/README.md

 # YelpCamp

-Yelpcamp is a web application for reviewing campgrounds, with several features, going from simply adding a campground or a comment to user register and authentication.
+YelpCamp is a web application for reviewing campgrounds, with several features, going from simply adding a campground or a comment to user register and authentication.

+YelpCamp é uma aplicação web para review de campings, com diversas funcionalidades, desde adicionar um camping ou comentário, até cadastro e autenticação de usuários.

 # Prerequisites

 Node.js, Express, MongoDB, CSS3, HTML5, Bootstrap

 > Please check Package.json file to see all dependencies

-# Install

-You can use git clone or simply download the zip to your local machine.

 # Give it a try